zuijiangwan/zuijiangwan.github.io/content/authors/admin/_index.md

 ## About Me

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Heyu Ding is an undergraduate of computer science at the Precise Pervasive Lab, University of Science and Technology of China.
+Her research interests include embedded system, AI computing system and computer vision.